wp-plugins/add-meta-tags/readme.txt

 **Schema.org Microdata**

 Schema.org Microdata can be automatically added to the front page, posts, pages, image attachment pages and author archive.

+The plugin automatically marks up posts, pages and custom post types as `Article` objects and also images, videos and audio as `Image`, `Video` and `Audio` MediaObjects respectively.
+It also considers the web site as an `Organization` object and the author as a `Person` object.

 **Twitter Cards**